aluthra23/UMD_Schedule_Web_Scraper/README.md

 | COURSE NUMBER | COURSE TITLE | MINIMUM CREDITS | MAXIMUM CREDITS | GRADING METHOD | SECTION ID | INSTRUCTOR | TOTAL SEATS | OPEN SEATS | WAITLIST COUNT | LECTURE TIME | DISCUSSION TIME | LAB TIME | UNSPECIFIED TIME MESSAGE | HAS LECTURE | HAS DISCUSSION | HAS LAB | IS NORMAL | IS BLENDED (NORMAL AND ONLINE) | IS ONLINE | SPECIAL RESTRICTION | PREREQUISITE | COREQUISITE | RESTRICTION | CREDIT ONLY GRANTED FOR | FORMERLY | RECOMMENDED | CROSS-LISTED WITH | DESCRIPTION |
 | ------------- | ------------- | --------------- | --------------- | -------------- | ---------- | ---------- | ----------- | ---------- | --------------- | ------------ | --------------- | -------- | ------------------------- | ----------- | -------------- | ------- | --------- | ---------------------------- | ---------- | ------------------ | ------------ | ----------- | ----------- | ------------------------ | -------- | ----------- | ----------------- | ----------- |

-  The scraped data is stored in `class_sections.csv`.
+  The scraped data is stored in `class_sections.csv` which can be found in this directory as well.

 ## Setup Instructions
 1. Clone the repository: